Query and visualize your graph

-Cypher is a declarative query language for graphs, and should be simple to read and write for anyone who is familiar with SQL.
-Kùzu’s implementation of Cypher is based on the openCypher standard.
+Cypher is a declarative query language for graphs, and should be easy to get started with for anyone who is familiar with SQL.
+Kuzu’s implementation of Cypher is based on the openCypher standard.

 Query interfaces

-- Client API: Integrate Kùzu with your application in your preferred programming language
+- Client APIs: Integrate Kuzu in your application using your preferred programming language.

 Cypher introduction

-For simplicity, we’ll demonstrate how to run Cypher queries in this section using Kùzu Explorer — though you are welcome to run the queries via the CLI or your preferred client language API.
+For simplicity, we’ll demonstrate how to run Cypher queries using Kuzu Explorer.
+You are welcome to run the same queries via the CLI or your preferred client language APIs.

-The advantage of using Kùzu Explorer to run queries during the prototyping and exploration phase is that you can visualize the graph as you query it.
-Additionally, you can also view the query results as a table or as JSON, allowing you to easily design your application logic.
+The advantage of using Kuzu Explorer to run queries during the prototyping and exploration phase is that you can visualize the graph as you query it.
+Additionally, you can view the query results as a table or as JSON, allowing you to easily design and test your application logic.

-Of course, this is a sample graph with only a few nodes/rels.
-In a real-world scenario, you
+Note that this is a sample graph with only a small number of nodes and relationships.
+For real-world

-would likely limit the number of nodes/rels returned by using the LIMIT
+graphs, you will likely want to limit the number of returned nodes and relationships by using the LIMIT

 clause.